-The effects of vehicular traffic related to the activities on the reserve have been present for some time and form an existing part of the environment.
-Should new activities occur that generate an increase in the scale or intensity of vehicular traffic at the reserve the effects will be assessed and mitigated via the proposed conditions for transport and vehicle movements that apply to rural recreation reserves.
+The effects of vehicular traffic related to the activities on the Domain have been present for some time and form an existing part of the environment.
+The vehicle use is mitigated by the existence of an access road and large open areas available for informal parking.

+Should new activities occur that generate an increase in the scale or intensity of vehicular traffic at the reserve the effects will be assessed and mitigated via the proposed conditions for transport and vehicle movements that specifically apply to this designation.